-1) Dog walking or running:
+1) Dog walking or running

 There’s a growing movement among running communities to take shelter dogs out for regular runs.
 This benefits dogs in a few ways.
-Obviously, they get to stretch their legs, burn off some energy, enjoy a different environment, get to socialise with people (and often other dogs).
+They get to stretch their legs, burn off some energy, enjoy a different environment, get to socialise with people (and often other dogs).
 Plus it gives them extra exposure by putting them out in the community where they are more likely to come across somebody who may want to adopt them.
 This is a win, win, win situation for the dog.

-You don’t have to be a runner to do this, many shelters are happy just to have somebody willing to take a dog out for a walk.
-Again, great for the dog as it gets him out of the shelter for a period of time as well as gives him more exposure to people and thus more socialisation time.
-With cities being build up, and units becoming more commonplace, many people are not in a position to have their own dog can benefit from this.
+Many shelters are happy to have somebody willing to take a dog out for a walk.
+Again, great for the dog as it gets him out of the shelter for a while as well as gives him more exposure to people and thus more socialisation time.
+With cities being build up, and units becoming more commonplace, many people are not in a position to have their dog can benefit from this.
 Maybe you are renting and not permitted pets, or you don’t have the time to commit to having a dog of your own.
 Ideal for somebody weighing up if they want to have a dog.

-2) Helping out at the shelter:
+2) Helping out at the shelter

-You don’t have to give up much time and this greatly helps the animals and increases their chances of being homed.
+You don’t have to give up much time, and this greatly helps the animals and increases their chances of being homed.
 Even older animals benefit.
-Often animals have been mistreated and/or neglected, or suddenly found themselves alone at the shelter and either have huge trust issues or have completely emotionally shut down.
-Sitting with them quietly and rebuilding their trust in humans can help a scared or mistrustful animal come out of their shell and as a follow on, means they become more adoptable.
+Often animals have been mistreated and/or neglected, or suddenly found themselves alone at the shelter, and either have huge trust issues or have entirely emotionally shut down.
+Sitting with them quietly and rebuilding their trust in humans can help a scared or mistrustful animal come out of their shell and as a follow-on, means they become more adoptable.
 After all, few people are going to want to adopt the animal hunched in a corner.
 Time and patience can make all the difference.

-Are you a professional or novice photographer?
+Are you a professional or a novice photographer?
 A great photo can go such a long way.
 Often shelter workers are too busy to spend time getting great shots of animals looking for homes, and this is where you can come in and help.
 Not only does it assist in presenting these animals in the best possible light, but it’s a great way to improve your photography skills.

-5) Other donations:
+5) Other donations

 Blankets, old towels, shredded newspaper, pet food, cat carriers, stationery to name a few.
 If in doubt, call your shelter and ask them what and if they need anything.

-6) Share on social media:
+6) Share on social media

 Social media is a great way to get publicity for shelters and/or individual animals.
 So share the love.
 The more exposure shelters and their animals get, the greater the chances of the animals finding a perfect new home.

-7) Don’t contribute to the problem:
+7) Don’t contribute to the problem

 If you do find yourself with an unwanted pet, do your best to find it a home.
-Shelters do provide an essential service but they are usually so over-taxed that where possible, it is always better to try to re-home a pet instead of using the shelter as a first resort.
+Shelters do provide an essential service, but they are usually so over-taxed that where possible.
+It is always better to try to re-home a pet instead of using the shelter as a first resort.

-8) Foster homes:
+8) Foster homes

 Sometimes it is better for an animal (or animals) to go to a foster home.
-This may be so they can get a little more socialisation, there is not enough room at the shelter or in some cases, a litter of kittens or puppies come in and they need to stay with mum for some weeks before they are old enough to adopt.
+This may be so they can get a little more socialisation, there is not enough room at the shelter or in some cases, a litter of kittens or puppies come in, and they need to stay with mum for some weeks before they are old enough to adopt.

-9) Caring for orphans:
+9) Caring for orphans

-Not quite the same as fostering, some puppies and kittens may have lost their mum and will need to be hand reared.
+Some puppies and kittens may have lost their mum and will need to be hand reared.
 This is quite a labour intensive process involving frequent feeds both day and night, helping teach the kittens and puppies toileting, grooming them, playing with them (when they are older) and just giving them plenty of love and care until they are old enough to be placed up for adoption.

 Do you have a car and some spare time to offer?
 Some shelters would love for you to help pick up or drop off animals to the vet or pick up supplies.
 Sometimes an animal is adopted by somebody who lives a distance away and can’t get there to pick up the animal.

-11) Other skills:
+11) Other skills

 Think about any skills or experience you currently have and how it may be of help to your shelter?
 The lady who runs our local shelter isn’t too computer literate, so has a friend manage her social media page and writes very creative and engaging profiles for the pets who are looking for homes.
 Maybe you are a dog groomer, or trainer and could help out in your spare time.
 Tradespeople such as electricians or carpenters can offer their services for free, accountants or bookkeepers to help manage the books.
-There’s always odd jobs that need to be done.
+There are always odd jobs that need to be done.
 All of this helps take the burden off overstretched staff at shelters and benefits these animals greatly.

 Do you have a product that could help the shelter?
 Free printing, supplies such as bedding, toys, pet food, hay and straw?

-If all of us just do our little bit, we can greatly relieve the financial burden on shelters as well as help out with our time.
+If all of us do our little bit, we can significantly relieve the financial burden on shelters as well as help out with our time.
 So if you think you can help in some way, do get in touch with your shelter and put your hand up.
 You won’t regret it.